create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **length**: number

 An integer containing the number of elements in the array.
-This property is read only.
+This property is read-only.

 ### Methods